yearn/yearn-devdocs/docs/security/risk-score.md

   </tr>
 </table>

+### Longevity

-Longevity is how long the strategy has been running live on yearn.finance.
-Here’s the scores:
+How long the strategy has been running live on yearn.finance:

 <table>
   <tr>